hyperledger/besu-docs/docs/HowTo/Deploy/Monitoring-Performance.md

     prometheus --config.file=config.yml
     ```

-1. View the Prometheus graphical interface as described in [Setting up and Running Prometheus with Pantheon](#setting-up-and-running-prometheus-with-pantheon).
+1. View the Prometheus graphical interface as described in [Setting up and Running Prometheus with Besu](#setting-up-and-running-prometheus-with-besu).

 ## Monitor Node Performance and Connectivity Using the JSON-RPC API

-You can monitor node performance using the [`debug_metrics`](../../Reference/Pantheon-API-Methods.md#debug_metrics)
+You can monitor node performance using the [`debug_metrics`](../../Reference/API-Methods.md#debug_metrics)
 JSON-RPC API method.